WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 9: Principal Components</em>
 </p>

-We selected the top k=6 eigenvectors to start with, and will experiment with the amount later.
+We selected the top k = 6 eigenvectors to start with, and will experiment with the amount later.
 These were used to create our principal components, as seen in figure 9.

 <p align="center">
   <img src="results/pca/2d.png" width="800"/><br>